pratikarulkar/Monte-Carlo-Simulation/Project 2.md

 The probability of triangle formed by joining three random points on perimeter of a circle is an acute angle triangle.

-##Solution:The probability of getting an acute angle is  0.75535
+##Solution:The probability of getting an acute angle is  0.75535(The python code for this simple problem is provided in the same repository.)